aamedina/OBO/README.md

 that links plant anatomy, morphology and growth and development to plant genomics data.

+### Uberon multi-species anatomy ontology (net.wikipunk.rdf.UBERON)
+An integrated cross-species anatomy ontology covering animals and bridging multiple species-specific ontologies.

 ## biological systems

+### Genotype Ontology (net.wikipunk.rdf.GENO)
+An integrated ontology for representing the genetic variations described in genotypes, and their causal relationships to phenotype and diseases.

+### Gene Ontology (net.wikipunk.rdf.GO)
+An ontology for describing the function of genes and gene products.

+### Interaction Network Ontology (net.wikipunk.rdf.INO)
+The Interaction Network Ontology (INO) is an ontology in the domain of interactions and interaction networks.
+INO represents general and species-neutral types of interactions and interaction networks, and their related elements and relations.

+### Neuro Behavior Ontology (net.wikipunk.rdf.NBO)
+An ontology of human and animal behaviours and behavioural phenotypes.

 ## chemistry and biochemistry